the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 A wide range of software-related training materials and supporting organisations exist within the research software community and beyond.
-The day-to-day work of typical RSEs often includes teaching activities, e.g. in university courses, workshops or one-on-one, to improve the RSE-related skill-set of researchers.
+The day-to-day work of many RSEs often includes teaching activities, e.g. in university courses, workshops or one-on-one, to improve the RSE-related skill-set of researchers.
 The resources given below are helpful one the one hand to support such activities but can be also used to fill gaps in the capabilities of